Our hip replacement recovery tips will help make your life a lot easier post-surgery.

 Recovering well from hip replacement surgeryWhen you’re in the hospital the surgeons, nurses and physiotherapists will all work together with you to get you up and out of bed and back on your feet.
 But you are in control of your open body and there’s lots that you can do to help support and speed up the recovery process:

 Nourish your bodyChoose a balanced diet so that your body has all the nutrients needed for healthy healing.
 Calcium and vitamin D are essential for strong bones, so choose lots of dairy produce and oily fish to boost levels of these particular vitamins.
-It can also help to get a little gentle sunlight; the body can make Vitamin D in the sunshine, so if the weather's warm, enjoy a cup of tea in the garden.

 The fall factorAfter the operation, you’ll be unsteady on your feet and at risk of falls.
 Stay safe by: